Samuel1698/fakeViewport/README.md

 # Fake Viewport

 Tired of refreshing the Unifi store only to see the Viewport out of stock?
 Me too.
 So I created a $30 alternative using a **Dell Wyse Thin Client** and this script.
-With this setup, you can automatically and remotely launch the Protect Live View website, handle login if the session expires, recover from temporary connection issues, and resolve random webpage hiccups.
+With this setup, you can automatically and remotely launch the Protect Live View of your choosing, handle login if the session expires, recover from temporary connection issues, and resolve random webpage hiccups.

 ---

 ## Features

-- Automatically launches the Protect Live View website with your desired url.
+- Automatically launches the Protect LiveView of your choosing.
 - Handles login expiration and reconnects automatically.
 - Detects and resolves temporary connection issues or webpage errors.
+- Detects if the console or application are offline and waits before reloading.
+- Detects if chrome is running too slow and restarts it.
+- Logs output of the terminal to logs/viewport.log for troubleshooting or checking status remotely.
 - Optional API integration for remote monitoring (e.g., with [Rainmeter](https://www.rainmeter.net/)).

 ---